-Faiz Shakir joined the American Civil Liberties Union (ACLU) in January 2017.
+Ronald Newman (@ronaldlnewman) joined the American Civil Liberties Union (ACLU) in February 2017.
 As National Political Director, he oversees the ACLU’s National Political Advocacy Department, which houses the organization’s Washington Legislative Office, state-level policy and campaigns teams, national grassroots organizing infrastructure, and electoral programming.
-In his role, Shakir develops and implements strategies to advance the organization’s priorities at the federal, state and local levels.
+In his role, Newman leads the development and implementation of strategies designed to advance the organization’s civil liberties priorities at the federal, state and local levels.
 He previously served the organization as Director of Strategic Initiatives within the National Political Advocacy Department.

 Prior to the ACLU, Ronald served as Director of Human Rights and Refugee Protection on the National Security Council in the Obama Administration, serving under National Security Advisor Susan Rice.
 There, he led Administration efforts to expand the U.S. Refugee Admissions Program, planned and coordinated President Obama’s September 2016 Leaders’ Summit on Refugees at the United Nations, managed U.S. engagement with the United Nations Human Rights Council, and directed a range of other White House and interagency actions in the areas of human rights, immigration and refugee protection.
 He coordinated major Administration initiatives involving all key diplomatic, law enforcement and intelligence agencies, and engaged regularly with representatives of foreign nations, state and local governments, and non-profit advocacy organizations.
 Prior to that, he served as an Attorney Advisor in the Legal Adviser’s Office at the U.S. Department of State, under Legal Advisor Harold Koh.